Abhaykulshrestha13/Quizz-App/README.md

-# Dog App - Android App !
+# Quizz App - Android App !

 ## About

-An App by which you can search and download images of any dog's breed.

 ## Technologies Used